greetgo/conf/doc/001_quick_start_guide__files.md

 }
 ```

-You can create config file manually.
-Or you can let the system to create config file automatically.
+You can create config files manually.
+Or you can let the system to create config files automatically.
-In this situation the system will use for parameters the default values - values from annotations @Default...Value.
+In this situation the system will use for parameters the default values - values
+from annotations @Default(Str|Int|...)Value.